API Reference

 Method Description

 uint8_t requestFrom(uint8_t address, uint8_t quantity, uint8_t sendStop = 1); Reads up to quantity bytes.
 If prior endTransmission(false) buffered data for the same address, it performs a combined I2C_RDWR transaction.
+If a deferred write must be auto-flushed first and that flush fails, the read is aborted and 0 is returned.

 uint8_t requestFrom(uint8_t address, uint8_t quantity, uint32_t iaddress, uint8_t isize, uint8_t sendStop); Arduino-style register helper; isize is clamped to 4.